Praise You

-"Praise You" is a song by British big beat musician Fatboy Slim.
+"Praise You" is a song by the English big beat musician Fatboy Slim.
 It was released as the third single from his second studio album, You've Come a Long Way, Baby (1998), on 4 January 1999.
-It reached number one on the UK Singles Chart and in Iceland, number four in Canada, number six in Ireland, and number 36 in the United States.
-As of 1999, it had sold over 150,000 units in the US.
+It reached number one in the United Kingdom and Iceland, number four in Canada, number six in Ireland, and number 36 in the United States.
+As of 1999, it had sold over 150,000 copies in the US.

 Samples

-A total of six samples are used in the song.
-The song features a prominent vocal sample from the opening of "Take Yo' Praise" by Camille Yarbrough, as well as a prominent piano sample from the track "Balance and Rehearsal" from a test album entitled Sessions released by audio electronics company JBL.
-The song also features a guitar sample from the opening of "It's a Small World" from the Disneyland Records-released album Mickey Mouse Disco, the theme from the cartoon series Fat Albert and the Cosby Kids, the electric piano riff from "Lucky Man" by Steve Miller Band, and the drum beat from "Running Back To Me" by Tom Fogerty.
+Nine samples are used in the song "Praise You".
+It features a prominent vocal sample from the opening of "Take Yo' Praise" by Camille Yarbrough, as well as a prominent piano sample from the track "Balance and Rehearsal" from a test album, Sessions, released by the audio electronics company JBL in 1973.
+That recording session was for "Captain America", sung by Hoyt Axton; a snippet of Axton's vocals humming the "Captain America" melody can be heard in the album version of "Praise You" found on Fatboy Slim's You've Come a Long Way, Baby.

+"Praise You" also features a guitar sample from the opening of "It's a Small World" from the Disneyland Records album Mickey Mouse Disco, Michael Gray's theme from the cartoon series Fat Albert and the Cosby Kids "Gonna Have a Good Time", the electric piano riff from "Lucky Man" by Steve Miller Band, a guitar swell from "You Should Be High Love" by Billy Squier, and the drum beats from "What'd I Say" by Rare Earth, "Joe Bell" by Isaac Hayes, and "Running Back To Me" by Ruby.

-In a 2021 interview with the website WhoSampled, Yarbrough said that she liked "Praise You" and its use of her vocals, feeling that Cook kept the essence of "Take Yo' Praise".
+In a 2021 interview with the website WhoSampled, Yarbrough said that she liked "Praise You" and its use of her vocals, feeling that Norman Cook (aka Fatboy Slim) kept the essence of "Take Yo' Praise".